Skip to main content

 try:

-for num, subject in enumerate(
+for num, headers in enumerate(unread_mail, start=1):

 except (gaierror, ConnectionResetError):